 MARKET SIZE

-The global market for ventricular tachycardia [JA7] diagnosis and treatment was valued at US $12.5 Bn. in 2021 and . is expected to grow at a CAGR of 5.26 % to US$17 B. by 2027.
+In the US, nearly 300,000 patients are diagnosed annually with breast cancer.
+Two thirds of them are eligible for chemotherapy and but half choose to undergo the treatment.
+This results in about 90,000 addressable patients annually in the US.
 Doxorubicin currently sells US$1.3B annually and its use is increasing despite substantial risk of cardiotoxicity.
 The success of an abatement for cardiotoxicity as well as potentially selling as much as doxorubicin may increase the demand for doxorubicin-based chemotherapy.

 IP PORTFOLIO